Jsos17/Olympics_Evolution/README.md

 ## Data Set and Acknowledgements

-My interactive data visualization is based on historical Olympic Games data available from Kaggle: [https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results).
+My interactive data visualizations are based on historical Olympic Games data available from Kaggle: [https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results).
 The GitHub repository that corresponds to the Kaggle data is [https://github.com/rgriff23/Olympic_history](https://github.com/rgriff23/Olympic_history).

 Many thanks to **rgriffin** (Kaggle username) / **rgriff23** (GitHub username) for making this data available in a convenient format!